Prasanna-collab/assignment-1/readme.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - 2 side card

 This is a solution to the [QR code component challenge on Frontend Mentor](https://www.fro qr-code-component-iux_sIO_H).